What you’ll learn to do: Use the commutative and associative properties to simplify and evaluate expressions

 Janelle is helping to plan a family reunion, and she wants to order shirts for all the kids who will attend.
 She starts thinking about the best way to tally up the number of kids in each family.
 Should she start with the oldest child’s family?
 Should she add them up alphabetically?
 Will her method change the total number of shirts she needs to order, or will she arrive at the same number no matter how she does it?
 In this section, you’ll learn about the commutative and associative properties, which can help Janelle figure out her answer.

-Before you get started in this module, try a few practice problems and review prior concepts.
+Before you get started, try a few practice problems and review prior concepts.

 If you missed this problem, review the following video.